Free shipping on U.S. orders over $50

 Many of our products are fabric based and it is important these are protected from the elements in the shipment process.
 To ensure orders arrive to you in perfect condition after leaving the warehouse, they are packed within white bags.
 We use cardboard boxes to ship any items that are less susceptible to water damage.

-We currently use plastic tape.
-In an effort to reduce our plastic consumption we are going to make a switch to a paper tape.
-We will implement this as soon as our current stock runs out.
+In an effort to reduce our plastic consumption, we have a switched to a paper tape.

 Did you know...?